CyrusEsfahani/employee-tracker/README.md

 ## Description

 **Employee-Tracker:** Command-line application that manages' a company's employee database, using Node.js, inquirer, and PostgreSQL.
-This interface allos non-developers to easily view and interact with inofrmation stored in databases.
+This interface allows non-developers to easily view and interact with inofrmation stored in databases.
 This interface is also called a content management system (CMS).

 ## Table of Contents